lordmulder/mhash-384/README.md

 * `const iterator_type &first`
   Read-only reference to the iterator designating the *first* element to be processed.
   *Note:* All elements in the range from `*first` up to but excluding `*last` will be processed as input.
-Each element in this range is processed as a byte-sequence; the size of an element is `sizeof(iterator_type::value_type)`.
+Each element in this range is processed as a byte-sequence, like a POD, assuming a size of `sizeof(iterator_type::value_type)`.

 * `const iterator_type &last`
-  Read-only reference to the iterator designating the *last* element to be processed.
+  Read-only reference to the iterator designating the element just after the *last* element to be processed.
   *Note:* All elements in the range from `*first` up to but excluding `*last` will be processed as input.
-Each element in this range is processed as a byte-sequence; the size of an element is `sizeof(iterator_type::value_type)`.
+Each element in this range is processed as a byte-sequence, like a POD, assuming a size of `sizeof(iterator_type::value_type)`.

 ### MHash384::finish()